meribold/git-snap/readme.md

 *   If the file exists in the working tree and is staged, it goes into the snapshot commit.
-*   If the file exists in the working tree and in the tip of the snapshots branch, it goes into the snapshots commit.
+*   If the file exists in the working tree and the tip of the snapshots branch, it goes into the snapshots commit.
 *   Otherwise, the file doesn't go into the snapshot commit.